davidjhkim/digitalframeworks-summer2018/Assignment2.md

-I would like to know if there is a correlation between the kilometers run by soccer players per game and the record of those players' teams.The more the players run, the better the team record?
+I would like to know if there is a correlation between the kilometers run by soccer players per game and the record of those players' teams.
+The more the players run, the better the team record?
 Or is there no correlation at all?

 Here are the features I will be collecting: